-To ensure all staff and those acting on behalf of the Constabulary and COPCC adhere to processes and procedures, taking management action where there is failure to comply.
+To ensure all staff and those acting on behalf of the Constabulary and €OPCC adhere to processes and procedures, taking management action where there is failure to comply.

-Responsibilities of the Joint Chief Finance Officers (PCCCFO-and CCCFO
+Responsibilities of the Joint Chief Finance Officer (CFO)

-The responsibilities below are in respect of the COPCC for the PCCCFO and the Constabulary for the Joint for the CCCFO.
-To make arrangements for the proper administration of the financial affairs including to:
+The responsibilities below are in respect of the GOPCC and the Constabulary for the Joint CFO.
+To make arrangements for the proper administration of the financial affairs, including to:

-- Issue advice, guidance and procedures for staff and others acting on behalf of the COPCC and the Constabulary - Determine the accounting systems, form of accounts and supporting financial records - Establish arrangements for the audit of the financial affairs of the Constabulary and the COPCC - Approve any new financial systems to be introduced - Approve any changes to existing financial systems documentation) are properly maintained and held securely.
-This is to include an appropriate segregation of duties to minimise the risk of error, fraud or other malpractice.
+- Issue advice, guidance and procedures for staff and others acting on behalf of the €OPCC and the Constabulary - Determine the accounting systems, form of accounts and supporting financial records - Establish arrangements for the audit of the financial affairs of the Constabulary and the COPCC - Approve any new financial systems to be introduced - Approve any changes to existing financial systems